CompTop/pyhera/README.md

 # PyHera
-[BATS](https://bats-tda.readthedocs.io/en/latest/) compatible python bindings for [Hera](https://bitbucket.org/grey_narn/hera/src/master/)
+Python bindings for [Hera](https://bitbucket.org/grey_narn/hera/src/master/), a library for fast calculation of bottleneck distance and Wasserstein distance on persistence diagrams.

-This allows for fast and easy computation of bottleneck distance between persistence diagrams in Python.
+These bindings are compatible with [BATS](https://bats-tda.readthedocs.io/en/latest/).

 Note that Hera is also used in [Dionysus 2](https://mrzv.org/software/dionysus2/API.html#diagrams) for bottleneck distance computation.